Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-1dUNmBBbExs,1833.468476,1843.905544.md

 ### Transcript

-> you know does anyone know if there's a mod to holster weapon or tool i think there is i'm not sure but i think we can check it out later um
+> you know does anyone know if there's a mod to holster weapon or tool i think there is i'm not sure but i think we can check it out later